zlnre/zlnre.github.io/index.md

 layout: default
 ---

 Hello!
-I am a student majoring in AI Convergence at KNU.
-I have a keen interest in AI and Backend Development.
+I am a student majoring in AI Convergence at KNU.<br/> I have a keen interest in AI and Backend Development.